-In today's modern and busy world, finding happiness can seem hard.
+In today's modern and busy world, finding happiness can seem challenging.
 Our lives are more stressful than ever and we have less time to relax and enjoy life.
-The recent shift in mainstream media becoming increasingly negative only helps to fuel our anxiety and wider unease, leading to greater unhappiness.
+The recent shift in mainstream media becoming increasingly negative only helps to fuel our anxiety and wider unease, leading to greater misery and unhappiness.

 Happiness is a state we all want to achieve, but is it even realistically possible to be upbeat and content the whole time?
 And what exactly is happiness?
 Would you consider it a way of life, a certain mood, or a state of mind?
 It's clear happiness levels fluctuate, but is there a way to increase or regulate them?